ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 ========

 1. GENERAL
+2. HOW TO CITE
-2. ADVANTAGES OF THE TOOLBOX
+3. ADVANTAGES OF THE TOOLBOX
-3. FUNCTIONALITY OF THE TOOLBOX AND BASICS
+4. FUNCTIONALITY OF THE TOOLBOX AND BASICS
-4. INSTALLING THE TOOLBOX
+5. INSTALLING THE TOOLBOX
-5. COMPILING LIBSVM (GETTING LIBSVM TO WORK)
+6. COMPILING LIBSVM (GETTING LIBSVM TO WORK)

 ==========